Hover your pointer over the blue textDL2E is here! on this page for detailed information.

 Here is a gameplay demonstration, and there is another video below that focuses on the collection of items during the game.

-The version of Merlin you need depends on which laserdisc player (LDP) or other video source (Dexter) you're going to use.
+the specific version of Arthur or Merlin that you need depends on which laserdisc player (LDP) or other video source (Dexter) you're going to use.
 Hover for details.

 It's a shame that Leland cut a scene from the film before pressing their DL2 laserdiscs.
 I'm excited at the ability to offer Time Warp's alternate climax scene with Dexter, which makes it the preferred version of DL2E.
-And, in addition to Dragon's Lair, Space Ace and Time Warp, the future just might even bring more games to your Merlin, Dexter and Cinematronics hardware combination!
-Not to mention that all games in a Merlin-Dx system are completely switchable on the fly from the game's control panel, without ever needing to open your game cabinet!
+The Arthur/Merlin and Dexter hardware combination (the Dx system) currently offers Dragon's Lair, Space Ace, Time Warp, and Cliff Hanger, and all games are completely switchable on the fly from the game's control panel, without ever needing to open your game cabinet!
 It's a true multigame.
 So, consider the benefit of Dexter as a long term solution for aging players and discs, and save the DL2 discs for people who need them in their Leland cabinets.

 The Dexter video for DL2E was not distributed before July 2017.
 All previously purchased Dexter licenses for Dragon's Lair II already cover the required DL2E video file update available from the manufacturer.